linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Conclude SL.md

 ## American International Group

 AIG's regulators were ill-equipped to understand the workings of AIG Financial Products, the subsidiary that wrote the derivatives that played a critical role in AIG's problems.
 AIG's financing crisis arose because many of its derivative contracts forced it to post large amounts of additional collateral if its credit ratings from Moody's and Standard and Poor's were downgraded.
 When AIG's ratings were downgraded in September 2008 in the wake of Lehman's failure, AIG was required to post more than \$13 billion in collateral.
 Although failure to post the collateral would have meant AIG was in default on its contracts, it was not able to raise funds quickly enough to do so.
-AIG had written more than\$ 375 billion in credit default swaps, including \$70 billion on CDOs, and was a significant counterparty to many of the financial system's most important firms.
+AIG had written more than \$375 billion in credit default swaps, including \$70 billion on CDOs, and was a significant counterparty to many of the financial system's most important firms.
 Its default would have led to significant losses for many of them.
 To prevent AIG's default, authorities rescued the firm the day after Lehman's bankruptcy.

 A systemic regulator armed with the information and tools we propose could in many ways have helped AIG, taxpayers, and the overall financial system.
 Because of AIG's size, it would have faced substantially higher capital requirements as it grew in the years preceding the crisis (Chapter 5).
 Our proposed information infrastructure would have revealed its burgeoning unhedged CDS positions—information that, in turn, could have triggered the systemic regulator to initiate risk-control conversations with AIG management long before the fateful Lehman bankruptcy (Chapter 3).
 The regulators overseeing AIG Financial Products had no reason to consider how a failure of AIG would affect its counterparties, but a systemic regulator would have been responsible for assessing the firm's interactions with other systemically important institutions.
 AIG's living will would have discussed obvious distress scenarios—one of which likely would have been a rating-agency downgrade (Chapter 8).
 Compensation holdbacks might have raised the incentive of key AIG managers to limit the firm's growing risk (Chapter 6).
 Finally, by giving AIG an incentive to use and clear standardized CDS contracts, our recommendations would have reduced AIG's systemic importance (Chapter 9).
 A March 2010 estimate by the Congressional Budget Office puts the taxpayer cost of rescuing AIG at \$36 billion.
 Our proposals would have substantially reduced this amount.